kanliot/pargs/README.md

      mlocate -ir the.two.towers|grep -iE 'mp4|mkv'|pwhat -i1 2>&1 ffprobe |perl -ne 'print if /Stream|Input|Duration/'

-Bugs: sudo probably won't work since sudo needs normal commands, and doesn't use the $PATH for the user, but $PATH for root
+Bugs: `sudo customthing` probably won't work since sudo needs normal commands, and doesn't use the $PATH for the user, but $PATH for root.
+Sudo should work inside scripts though.
-also, blank lines are ignored.
+Blank lines are currently ignored.
 Because most likely lists of "" "" "" is not what is desired.